Using structured logging for effective log management

 This can be done for many other log formats also, by either serializing fields into a free-form message area or using a key-value area specified by the format.

-Because unstructured logs contain metadata in free-form messages, pattern-based parsing is often implemented to extract this metadata for analysis.
+Because unstructured logs contain data in free-form messages, pattern-based parsing is often implemented to extract this data for analysis.
 When there are multiple points of analysis, for example by both an intrusion detection system (IDS) and a log monitoring application, there may be multiple pattern databases used and these patterns may be implemented in different formats.

 Modern enterprise systems generate an overwhelming amount of log data which must be collected, transported, managed, and monitored.
 Environments with complex logging requirements can benefit greatly from structured logging.